vert-x3/vertx-service-discovery/vertx-service-discovery-bridge-kubernetes/HAZELCAST_DISCOVERY_EXTENSION.md

 </discovery-strategies>
 ```

 This enables the custom discovery and configure it.
 Configuration is passed as a set of properties.
+To check existing namespaces in Kubernetes, use: ` kubectl get namespaces`

 ## Configuration